Click here to visit the Bradford 2025 UK City of Culture collection

 STREET CHOIRS FESTIVAL JUNE 14th

-As part of the ‘City of Culture Year’, local Bradford Choirs- Bradford Voices, Ben Rhydding, Silsden Singers & Bradford Friendship Choir, are pleased to welcome the 41st Street Choir Festival.
+As part of the 'City of Culture Year', local Bradford Choirs- Bradford Voices, Ben Rhydding, Silsden & Bridging Borders; Bradford Friendship Choir, are pleased to welcome the 41st Street Choir Festival.
 The weekend will be shared with ‘Windrush Generations’- Carnival of Culture.

 First held in Sheffield in 1984 as the ‘National Street Band Festival’ the Street Choirs Festival brought together musicians who played in the signature marches and protests of a politically turbulent decade.
 The intention of the festival is to put music into protest to make it more creative, joyful and thought provoking.